aadorian/devfolio/README.md

 > As a **user** I want to **use Discord** so that I can **get relevant** information of the blockchain.

->Note: this bot is agnostic from any Polkadot compatible blockchain.
+>Note: this bot is agnostic from any Polkadot compatible blockchain using Polkadot API.
 In this PoC we use WestEnd.

 # DevFolio